alphagov/paas-cf/README.md

    pipeline `self-terminate` which will be triggered at night and terminate the concourse-lite vagrant instance.

- * **Delete Cloud Foundry deployment**: The `deploy-cloudfoundry` pipeline includes a job called `destroy` which will be triggered every night to delete the specific deployment.
+ * **Delete Cloud Foundry deployment**: The `autodelete-cloudfoundry` pipeline will be triggered every night to delete the specific deployment.

 In all cases, to prevent this from happening, you can simply pause the pipelines or its resources or jobs.